stonepros/stone/doc/man/8/stone-deploy.rst

 .. option:: --fsid

-	Provide an alternate FSID for ``ceph.conf`` generation.
+	Provide an alternate FSID for ``stone.conf`` generation.

 .. option:: --gpg-url

-	Specify a GPG key url to be used with custom repos (defaults to ceph.com).
+	Specify a GPG key url to be used with custom repos (defaults to stone.com).

 .. option:: --keyrings